 - Buy an upgraded, more environmentally-friendly system that uses R410a.

 To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
 You are not required by the law to replace your air conditioner.
-Eventually, your AC will quit running and it will need to be replaced, and only R410a units will be available to purchase.
+Ultimately, your AC will stop working and it will need to be replaced, and only R410a units will be available to purchase.

-You could also pick the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
-While this sounds like a great alternative, the price of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
-You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely obtainable.
+You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
+While this sounds like a good alternative, the cost of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
+You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely obtainable.

-If you aren’t confident what type of AC refrigerant your air conditioning system uses, our team is here.
-Call Service Experts Heating & Air Conditioning today and we can provide an inspection to determine if you are currently using R22 and, if so, what’s the best next step.
+If you aren’t sure what type of AC refrigerant your air conditioning system uses, our team is here.
+Call Service Experts Heating & Air Conditioning today and we can provide an inspection to determine if you are currently using R22 and, if so, which option works best for you.